s9e/phpbb-ext-highlighter/README.md

 s9e\highlighter is a phpBB 3.2 extension that adds syntax highlighting to code blocks using [highlight.js](https://highlightjs.org/).
-This is just a preview, the following instructions may very well be incorrect.

 ### How to install